 In order to receive credits for your education abroad program, arrange with your host institution for an official transcript to be sent to the UT Programs Abroad Office at the end of each semester abroad.
-The office will then forward the original transcript to the Office of the University Registrar.
+The office will then forward the original transcript to Undergraduate Admissions.
 Transcripts should arrive with Programs Abroad no later than two terms after your education abroad term.
 Students who do not have abroad credits posted within two terms of returning may be asked to repay the financial aid used while studying abroad.
 If it appears the transcript will arrive later, please provide written notification to the Programs Abroad Office explaining the situation.

 You are responsible for payment of all program fees through UT, your host institution, and/or your affiliate program.
 Depending on when your payment is due, your financial aid may not have yet been disbursed.
 UT financial aid is disbursed according to the published UT timeline.
 Therefore, you may be required to pay some or all of your program fees prior to receiving your financial aid.
 It is your responsibility to understand what payments are due when and to make arrangements to pay your fees.